Museum für Natur und Umwelt Lübeck

 How long should I spend visiting?

-Visitors typically spend about two to three hours at the museum, allowing ample time to explore the exhibits thoroughly.
+It is recommended to spend about two to three hours at the museum to fully explore the exhibits and engage with the educational materials.

 Is photography allowed?